Describe something you had to share with others: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face while sharing the laptop?
+What challenges did you face while collaborating on the project?

 Band 7